colinmichaellynch/Fiverr-Projects/Seagrass Species Dispersion Model/README.md

 ## Acknowledgements

-I would like to thank the Fiverr user leafygreens27 for the project idea and for general guidance as to the purpose of these models.
+I would like to thank the Fiverr user leafygreens27 for the project idea, for general guidance as to the purpose of these models, and for providing some reference code.